Digestive Gut Issues

 - Oesophageal adenocarcinoma

-Usually with patients suffering from GORD there is an underlying infection that can be treated naturally with herbs and nutritional medicine.
+Usually the patients suffering from GORD have an underlying infection that can be treated naturally with herbs and nutritional medicine.

 Herbal medicine & nutritional treatment can be very effective when prescribed correctly.